hanhanwu/Hanhan_Data_Science_Resources2/Security_Data_Science.md

   * Home: https://www.defcon.org/index.html
   * Videos: https://www.youtube.com/user/DEFCONConference
   * Previous DEF CON: https://www.defcon.org/html/links/dc-archives.html

+  * <b>How Hackers Changed The Security Industry</b>: https://www.youtube.com/watch?v=srJXU7DVo7Y&index=37&list=UU6Om9kAkl32dWlDSNlDS9Iw
+    * The speaker really has been a hacker for a very long time.
+He's talking about the history from the time when industry did not undertsand hacker tools and the benefits that good hackers can bring to them.
+Now, he's encouraging next generations to keep "making troubles".

   * <b>How to Pwning Deep Learning Systems</b>: https://www.youtube.com/watch?v=JAGDpJFFM2A&t=19s
     * Deep Learning: auto feature engineering, hierarchical learning (Just know this :) )
     * How to pwn